butvinm/dora/README.md

 poetry install
 ```

-and now you have `dora` command available in your shell.
+Now the `dora` command is available in your shell.

 ## Usage

-Current functionality is quite simple and allows you to search for the usage of object with specific type in your codebase.
+The current functionality is simple and allows you to search for the usage of objects with specific types in your codebase.

 Assume you have the following file `main.py`: